zestyroxy/evulving/_posts/2019-05-01-evulving-talk.markdown

   </div>
 </p>

-Let me know your thoughts in the YouTube comments.
+Let me know your thoughts in the comments of the YouTube video.